Analysis | Odds, analysis and post positions for the 2021 Preakness Stakes

-So with the results of testing on the second sample potentially not due for weeks, Medina Spirit appears set to take on the Preakness against a few Derby horses and a host of so-called new shooters — although Baffert himself said he will skip the race and head home to California.
+So with the results of testing on the second sample potentially not due for weeks, Medina Spirit is set to take on the Preakness against a few Derby horses and a host of new shooters — although Baffert said he won’t personally attend the race.

-Since 2000 (and excluding 2020), only four new shooters have won the Preakness, but with the Kentucky Derby winner’s performance in doubt and a lackluster field, this could be a wide open race.
-(Last year, the Preakness was held in October as the third race of the Triple Crown.)
+Since 2000 (and excluding 2020, when it was run in October as the third race of the Triple Crown), only four new shooters have won the Preakness, but with the Kentucky Derby winner’s performance in doubt and a lackluster field, this could be a wide-open race.

-Post Time: Saturday, 6:50 p.m.
+Post time: Saturday, 6:50 p.m.
 Eastern, NBC.

 No. 1 Ram (30-1)